top of page

 Jan Bartoš studied at the Manhattan School of Music in New York and holds a doctorate from the Academy of Performing Arts in Prague, where he was the last student of the legendary pianist Ivan Moravec.
 Following his studies in the Czech Republic with Martin Ballý and Miroslav Langer, he continued under the guidance of Alfred Brendel, Leon Fleisher, James Tocco, and Zenon Fishbein.
 He is the recipient of several awards, among them the 1st prize at Zaslavsky-Koch Competition (New York), the Peter S. Reed Foundation Award (New York), the Mieczyslaw Munz Competition (New York), the Rucorva Trust Award (the Netherlands) and the Schimmel Prize (Germany).

-Jan Bartoš teaches piano and chamber music at the Academy of Performing Arts in Prague and is the Founder and Director of the international festival and institute Prague Music Performance, the Artistic Director of the international festival Music Is, and the Ivan Moravec Academy.
-He records exclusively for Supraphon.
+Jan Bartoš teaches piano and chamber music at the Academy of Performing Arts in Prague.
+He is the Founder and Director of the international festival and institute Prague Music Performance and the Artistic Director of the international festival Music is.

 bottom of page